 There are two counseling programs offered through the Department of Counseling: the school counseling program and the clinical mental health counseling program.
 Both programs are offered on campus and via online delivery systems.
 The Department of Counseling also offers a masters of arts in human services which is offered via the online delivery system only.
 The campus programs are for full-time students and take two years to complete.
 Applications are accepted for entry into the on campus programs for the fall semester only.
 The online programs are for part-time students and take three years to complete.
-Applications are accepted for entry in the fall, spring and summer semesters.
+Applications are accepted for entry in the online programs for the fall, spring and summer semesters.
 Course and admissions requirements for on campus and online students are the same.

-The master of arts degree in counseling is awarded to candidates to successfully complete a minimum of 60 hours in a planned and directed program of study.
+The Master of Arts degree in Counseling is awarded to candidates who successfully complete a minimum of 60 hours in a planned and directed program of study.
 Courses required by the program cannot be taken as Pass/Fail.